towersvault/shinpokered/README.md

 - A pokemon with Pay Day in your top slot will tip you off to a lucky slot machine and when it's in a special payout mode.
 - New item, M.GENE, re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
 - Defeat all five post-game special trainers to reactivate the legendary pokemon.
-- To find shiny pokemon better, put a level-100 Chansey at the top of your roster.
+- To more easily find shiny pokemon, put a level-100 Chansey at the top of your roster.
 Use a repel if you wish!
-- Do you dare to activate Missingno at the cinnabar shore?
+- Do you dare to activate Missingno at the Cinnabar shore?
 Only if you got your 'dex diploma.
-- Win the SS Anne's tournament with a pikachu in your party, and the Surf HM can be used on that particular pikachu.
+- Winning the SS Anne's tournament with a pikachu in your party makes that pikachu eligible for the SURF HM.

 #Compatibility Notes